zuraxy/hackathon/README.md

 ## 🔮 Future Vision

 We envision Pedal Map becoming an essential tool for the cycling community, enhancing safety and route optimization for cyclists of all levels.
 The platform could eventually integrate with fitness tracking features, cycling communities, and bike-sharing services.

+## AI Usage

+We consulted Claude Sonnet for bugs and errors faced in the development phase of this project.